Biography — the highlights

 You presumably came here from the full biography page, but you can always go back there if you want more...

 I was born in Doncaster in 1950, went to Oundle School and studied music at King’s College, London between 1970 and 1973, resulting in a B.Mus. degree.
-This course included my only formal composition studies, principally with Geoffrey Bush, with extra advice at the more radical end from Ian Bent.
+This course included my only formal composition studies, principally with Geoffrey Bush, with extra — and extremely valuable — advice at the more radical end from Ian Bent.

-In the 1970s my String Quartet (which was subsequently broadcast by the BBC in an Arditti Quartet programme) and Sleep for 60 solo strings with keyboards, harp and percussion were given public airings by the Society for the Promotion of New Music.
+In the 1970s my String Quartet and Sleep for 60 solo strings with keyboards, harp and percussion were given public airings by the Society for the Promotion of New Music.
 In 1979 the String Quartet was performed on BBC Radio 3 by a very young Arditti Quartet.

 My Concerto for Trumpet and Brass Band, the middle movement of which is in memory of Duke Ellington, was premièred in 1978 by James Watson with the Grimethorpe Colliery Band under Elgar Howarth and broadcast in 1985 with Håkan Hardenberger as soloist.
-It was recorded for the Doyen label (in a slightly abridged version) in November 1995, again with Howarth conducting the Grimethorpe Band, with the band’s brilliant principal cornet player, Richard Marshall, as soloist.
+It was recorded for the Doyen label (in a slightly abridged version) in November 2005, again with Howarth conducting the Grimethorpe Band, with Richard Marshall as soloist.
 It is included on the CD The History of Brass Band Music, Vol.6: New Adventures (DOY CD165), but is now, sadly, no longer available.
-In 2018 I fulfilled a long-held promise to myself and produced an orchestral version which I now consider my definitive Trumpet Concerto.
+In 2018 I completed a long overdue orchestral version which I now consider my definitive Trumpet Concerto.